 - 2. Rural Towns.
 Bicycle accommodation may be warranted in rural towns located on main highways where bicycle travel within the community and from the outlying populated areas could justify such accommodation. - 3.
 Rural Highway Projects.
-Rural highway projects that provide unique access over a major barrier, such as a river, would be expected to meet the warrants. - 4.
+Rural highway projects that provide unique access over a major barrier such as a river, or that connect an urban area to a rural attraction such as a park, would be expected to meet the warrants. - 4.
 Unpopulated Rural Areas.
 In unpopulated rural areas, typical origins and destinations are far less frequent.
 Thus, the need for bicycle accommodation may not be warranted.